 Platform: Windows, Unix-like

 Falkon (previously known as QupZilla) builds on the QtWebEngine, a wrapper for the Chromium browser core.
-It runs Facebook, Twitter, HD videos on YouTube smoothly and loads dozens of webpages without crashing.
+It runs Facebook, Twitter, and HD videos on YouTube smoothly and loads dozens of webpages without crashing.

-Falkon has grown into a feature-rich web browser that has all functions one can expect from a standard browser.
+Falkon has grown into a feature-rich web browser that has all the functions one can expect from a standard browser.
 It has bookmarks, tabs, history, web feeds, and several icons set to match the native look of Windows OS.

 In addition, it has an opera-like speed dial homepage, a built-in plugin for blocking ads (enabled by default), and a feature to capture the screenshot of an entire page.